 Living psychology: from the everyday to the extraordinary

 This module draws on classic and contemporary theory and research in psychology and applies them to a broad range of contexts.
-You will learn how psychologists have studied both practical and theoretical issues, such as nationalism or sexuality, with a particular emphasis on understanding and solving problems that directly affect people’s lives.
-You will explore core academic areas of psychology as set out by the British Psychological Society (e.g. social, cognitive, developmental) and applied aspects of professional practice (e.g. clinical, forensic, counselling).
-You will also develop your understanding of psychological research methods, along with other useful academic and employability skills.
+You'll learn how psychologists have studied both practical and theoretical issues, such as nationalism or sexuality, with a particular emphasis on understanding and solving problems that directly affect people’s lives.
+You'll explore core academic areas of psychology as set out by the British Psychological Society (e.g. social, cognitive, developmental) and applied aspects of professional practice (e.g. clinical, forensic, counselling).
+You'll also develop your understanding of psychological research methods, along with other useful academic and employability skills.

 Please note that the real-world contexts explored in this module may involve issues that are sensitive to you personally at time of studying.
 We recommend that you look through the topics covered before registering for this module.

 What you will study

 This module approaches psychology as a fundamentally applied discipline, firmly grounded in the real world.